hakhakobian/regallery/readme.txt

 = 3.
 Can images within a gallery be reordered? =

-Definitely!
 Our plugin supports drag-and-drop functionality, enabling you to easily reorder and restructure images within your galleries.

 = 4.
 Can I use this plugin for a professional photography website? =

-Absolutely!
-Our plugin suits to all levels, offering the sophistication and flexibility needed for professional-grade galleries.
+Our plugin is perfect for everyone, providing the elegance and adaptability required for top-notch galleries.

 = 5.
 Is the plugin optimized for mobile devices? =